1. What Are Cookies and Why They Are Used?

-In practice, these cookies will take care that it is possible to remember your information, even if you continue browsing.
+In practice, these cookies make sure that it is possible for the site to remember your information, even if you continue browsing.

-These cookies allow us to determine which of our services are popular and which services are most used.
-With this data, we can improve our services and also correct errors in them.
+With the help of these cookies, we can determine which of our services are popular and which features of the services are used the most.
+With the help of this data, we can improve the services and also correct errors that occur in them.

-Allows reporting to advertisers about how often the ad has been seen, or whether the user has clicked on the ad.
+Enable reporting to advertisers on how often the ad has been seen, or whether the user has clicked on the ad.

 4. How Can I Influence The Information Collected Through Cookies?

 4.1 Clear Cookies from Your Browser

 Emptying cookies from your browser at regularly allows you to change the tag for a profile based on identified behavior.
 This does not stop the collection of data or the targeting of digital advertising, but resets targeting based on previous behavioral data.
 See browser-specific links on cookies: